 In very cold areas, containerized plants can be brought into an unheated, protected area such as a garage or cellar before temperatures drop below freezing.
 Check soil moisture every 2-3 weeks and water as needed during winter.

-In spring, remove mounded soil or mulch from inground plantings.
+In spring, remove mulch from in-ground plantings.
 Containerized plants should be moved back out into the garden sunlight where they will begin to repeat their yearly garden performance.